JasperSun6/Polished-Plus/prof-feedback.md

 - Make sure to apply the proper `.container` styles to better contain and align your content!
   - You used `justify-content: space-around;` in the footer which does a decent job of spacing things out.
 But combining `.container` with `justify-content: space-between;` will create a more consistent width and edge alignment.

+## Week 7 ----------------------

+Code Quality: 2.75/3
+Design: 1/1
+File Organization & Commits: 1/1
+Total: 4.75/5

+Try and be more descriptive with your class names! `.text` and `.text-one` are super generic and don't describe what is happening.
+Also, it is something that would likely be repeated causing conflicts and bugs!